Children's (Pediatric) Voiding Cystourethrogram

 Until recently, x-ray images were maintained on large film sheets (much like a large photographic negative).
 Today, most images are digital files that are stored electronically.
 These stored images are easily accessible for diagnosis and disease management.

 How is the voiding cystourethrogram performed?

 This examination is usually done on an outpatient basis.

 The technologist begins by positioning the child on the table.
 Infants and young children may be wrapped tightly in a blanket or other restraint to help them lie still during the imaging.

-An x-ray of the abdomen may be performed before the urinary bladder is catheterized.
+An x-ray of the abdomen may be performed before or after the urinary bladder is catheterized.
 The bladder catheterization is performed by a specially trained professional, a nurse, doctor or technologist.
 After cleaning the genital area, a catheter is inserted through the urethra, the tube that carries urine from the bladder out of the body.
 The catheter may be taped to the skin so that it will not be dislodged during the procedure.
 Then, the bladder is filled with a liquid contrast material.
 When the bladder is full, the child will urinate on the x-ray table.
 A urinal, bed pan or absorbent pad may be used to catch the liquid contrast material.
 The radiologist or technologist will use fluoroscopy to monitor the filling of the bladder and urination.
 X-ray images will be obtained during the monitoring.
 After the x-ray images are checked to make sure the exam is complete, the catheter is removed.